 The images below are in the order that the steps of the PVE installation process occurs.
 It is as simple as the pictures indicate.
 During pre-construction, holes are cut through floors as needed (installation in an open stairwell or mezzanine requires no hole-cutting).
 Then the licensed and bonded elevator installation crew uncrates the modules and stacks them, then seals the seams with silicone.
 Once the unit is plugged in, it is ready to go.
 This simple installation process is why we can usually install your home elevator in 2 days.

-We look forward to an invitation to your home to provide you with a free, no-obligation quote as well as answer all your questions about how a the costs of home elevators that will fit in your home and serve your mobility needs today and in the future.
+We look forward to an invitation to your home to provide you with a free, no-obligation quote as well as answer all your questions about how a home elevator will fit in your home and serve your mobility needs today and in the future.
+Learn what happens during an in-home elevator consultation.
+Questions about home elevators?
 Call (713) 360 7353.